Formative professions in the course of normal work form the moral vision of a nation’s population.

 But for many others, a college education is a millstone.
 The entire Obama administration, from start to finish, was built on ideas taught as self-evident in most of America’s colleges and universities.
 When the moral dilemma comes, Will God or man be the organizing principle of our lives and the source of all that we need, the universities’ answer is always “Government.”
 It resists subsidiarity at every opportunity.
 Every big American city is a monument to its failure.
 If I had it to do over again, I might not have gone to college, and certainly not graduate school.
 With my youth, energy and drive I would have started working for a fast track company in a formative profession and worked my way up, learning real-world economics along the way.

 In the United States today millions of college graduates still live with their parents wondering when they will ever be able to get a job.
 College graduates earn higher incomes than high school graduates.
 But is that because the college experience adds actual value to their skill set, or is it simply that high school students who decide to go to college are more intelligent and motivated than those who don’t, and that these intelligent and motivated students could actually do better than college by getting an early start in the world of work, preparing to be entrepreneurs.
-I report, you decide.
+Depends on the career field.